-PROSPECTUS (Subject to Completion) Issued January 28, 2010
+PROSPECTUS (Subject to Completion) Issued June 22, 2010

-Fabrinet is offering [ ] ordinary shares and the selling suppose public market exists for our ordinary shares.
-We anticipate that • - oublic offering and no J per ordinary share.
-We have applied for listing of our ordinary shares on the New York Stock Excha nge under the s ymbol "FN."
+Fabrinet is offering 2,830,000 ordinary shares and the selling shareholders are offering 5,670,000 ordinary shares.
+This is our initial public offering and no public market exists for our ordinary shares.
+We anticipate that the initial public offering price will be between \$12.00 and \$14.00 per ordinary share.

+Our ordinary shares have been approved for listing on the New York Stock Exchange under the symbol "FN," subject to official notice of issuance.

 Investing in our ordinary shares involves risks.
-See "Risk Factors s" beginning on page 8.
-PRICE \$ A SHARE Price to Disc rwriting counts und Proceeds to Proceeds to Selling Per share Total \$\frac{Public}{\\$} Comn \$ \$ nissions Fabrinet \$ \$ Shareholders \$ \$ The selling shareholders have granted the underwriters the right t to purchase up to an additional [ ] ordinary shares to cover over r-allotments.
-The Securities and Exchange Commission and state securities re truthful or complete.
-Any representation to the contrary is a crim - approved or dis approved these sec curities, or determin ned if this prospectus is
+See "Risk Factors" beginning on page 8.

+The selling shareholders have granted the underwriters the right to purchase up to an additional 1,275,000 ordinary shares to cover over-allotments.

+The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense.

+The underwriters expect to deliver the ordinary shares to purchasers on, 2010.